AKIM Programs

 National Conferences

-The conferences tackle topics of interest to the self-advocates, highlighting key issues such as: financial management and independence, housing and employment, and benefits and rights for individuals with IDD, and more.
+The conferences tackle topics of interest to the self-advocates, highlighting key issues such as: financial management and independence, housing and employment, and benefits and rights for individuals with IDD.

 AKIM’s 3rd national self-advocates conference, Connecting 2022, brought together 300 self-advocates representing 38 groups from across the country.
 They reached new heights of optimism.
 The program recognized exceptional self-advocates and featured performances of music, dance and blessings from AKIM’s leadership.
 The conference was a huge success and an empowering source of inspiration for all those in attendance.
 Self-advocacy has come so far and Our Voice is committed to continue amplifying the voice of the individual through the support of AKIM.
+The next national conference will be in April 2025.

 AKIM’s Programs & Services